When to complain

 If you have any problems using the online forms, please call 1300 55 81 81.

 You can call the Consumer Affairs Helpline, Monday to Friday (except public holidays).
+Calling our Helplines costs the same as a local call.
+Additional charges may apply from mobile or payphones.
 For more information, view our Contact us - telephone page.